maestrodev/maestro-installer/README.md

   * LWP
   * JSON::XS

+YUM Repos:
+* EPEL
+* Maestro YUM Repositories

 Running
 -------

-* Untar/Unzip the maestro-installer package
-* Copy maestro-account.properties.example to maestro-account.properties and enter your Maestro Account credentials
-* Run ./maestro-installer and follow the instructions
+* Download & run maestro-installer and follow the provided instructions

+NOTE: You will need to provide your Maestro Account credentials

 PostgreSQL